|

 2003-2004.

-[discussion of Learning SitesTM innovative electronic excvation report which will publish the complete results of the Bryn Mawr College work at Tsoungiza, including all photographs, drawings, notebook pages, analyses, and database records accessed through virtual reality as the visual index and a Java-based search engine for the database and its links to the virtual re-creations of the trenches and reconstructions of buildings and artifacts]Davis, Benfor other works by Sanders, see also: Barcelo, Forte, and Sanders; Kornfeld and Sanders; Paley and Sanders; Sanders
+[discussion of Learning SitesTM innovative electronic excvation report which will publish the complete results of the Bryn Mawr College work at Tsoungiza, including all photographs, drawings, notebook pages, analyses, and database records accessed through virtual reality as the visual index and a Java-based search engine for the database and its links to the virtual re-creations of the trenches and reconstructions of buildings and artifacts]Davis, Benfor other works by Sanders, see also: Barcelo, Forte, and Sanders; Jacobson and Sanders; Kornfeld and Sanders; Paley and Sanders; Sanders

 Donovan,